Hudson, Massachusetts

 Hudson is a town in Middlesex County, Massachusetts, United States, with a total population of 20,092 as of the 2020 census.
+It contains the census-designated place of the same name.
 Before its incorporation as a town in 1866, Hudson was a neighborhood and unincorporated village of Marlborough, Massachusetts, and was known as Feltonville.
-From around 1850 until the last shoe factory burned down in 1968, Hudson was a mill town specializing in the production of shoes and related products.
-At one point the town had 17 shoe factories, many of them powered by the Assabet River, which runs through town.
+From approximately 1850 until the last shoe factory burned down in 1968, Hudson was a mill town specializing in the production of shoes and related products.
+At one point, the town had 17 shoe factories, many of them powered by the Assabet River, which runs through town.
 The many factories in Hudson attracted immigrants from Canada and Europe.
 Today most residents are of either Portuguese or Irish descent, with a smaller percentage being of French, Italian, English, or Scotch-Irish descent.
 While some manufacturing remains in Hudson, the town is now primarily residential.
 Hudson is served by the Hudson Public Schools district.

 History

 Pre-European and colonial

 Indigenous people lived in what became central Massachusetts for thousands of years prior to European settlement.
 Indigenous oral histories, archaeological evidence, and European settler documents attest to historic settlements of the Nipmuc people in present-day Hudson and the surrounding area.
 Nipmuc settlements along the Assabet River intersected with the territories of three other related Algonquian-speaking peoples: the Massachusett, Pennacook, and Wampanoag.

 In 1650, the area that would become Hudson and Marlborough was part of the Ockookangansett Indian Plantation for the Praying Indians.
 During King Philip's War, English settlers forcibly evicted the Indians from their plantation, imprisoning and killing many of them; most survivors did not return after the conflict.
 The first recorded European settlement of the Hudson area occurred in 1698 or 1699 when settler John Barnes was granted 1 acre of Indian lands straddling both banks of the Assabet River.
 Barnes built a gristmill on the Assabet River's north bank on land that would one day be part of Hudson.
 In 1699 or 1700 Barnes sold his gristmill to Joseph Howe, who built a sawmill and bridge across the Assabet.
 Other early settlers include Jeremiah Barstow, who built a house near today's Wood Square in central Hudson, and Robert Barnard, who purchased the house from Barstow.
 The area became known as Howe's Mills, Barnard's Mills, or simply The Mills throughout the 1700s.

 The settlement was originally part of the town of Marlborough.
 In June 1743, area residents Samuel Witt, John Hapgood, and others petitioned to break away from Marlborough and become a separate town, claiming the journey to attend Marlborough's town meeting was "vastly fatiguing."
 Their petition was denied by the Massachusetts General Court.
 Samuel Witt later served on committees of correspondence during the 1760s.
 At least nine men from the area fought with the Minutemen on April 19, 1775, as they harassed British troops along the route to Boston.